CreateRemoteThread/doxastica/docs/build.md

 doxastica is written in C/C++: it's built for compilation by CL.exe and LINK.exe from the windows platform SDK. to build doxastica, use the provided "build.bat".

+this builds with the tools from the windows 10 platform sdk

 invoke this as follows:

 - build clean: